azminewasi/online-ml-university/topic/ai4opt.md

 | AI Institute for Advances in Optimization | - | AI4OPT Tutorial Lectures | 2021 | ⭐⭐⭐ | [Yoututbe](https://www.youtube.com/playlist?list=PLcip-Gs_jEK9qKEXiqM0Y8TlrqLhJxkl7) |

----
----

-### Don't forget to **star** the repo! ⭐⭐⭐⭐⭐

----
----

-## 👋 **Want to contribute?**

-Hey there!
-We are building something awesome, and we want you to be a part of it!
-Our goal is to create the ultimate resource hub for learning machine learning, data science and artificial intelligence.
-But we can't do it alone - we need your help!
-- Feel free to [**open an issue**](https://github.com/azminewasi/awsome-ml-courses-from-topuniversities/issues/new?assignees=&labels=&projects=&template=new-resource-addition-request.md&title=), and let's build something amazing together.
-Check out our contribution guide for more information.
-- Join us and let's make the best DS-ML-AI resource hub on the planet! 🚀